 How Do You Know If Your Safe Is from the 1750s?

 If you have a basic safe with fixed lugs and a solid wood body, it’s from the 1750s.
 You’ll also notice small iron bands and engraved vaults on most of their sides.
-Crude animal hide, leather, or clay insulation is also common!
+Crude animal hides, leather, or clay insulation is also common!

 But these safes won’t have any brand or logo!
 So, you can check their doors for the place of manufacture.
 If they’re internationally made, you can value them for $2000 – 3000.
 If not, price them for $1500 – 2000, depending on the condition.